lukemassa/landgrab/README.md

 `pkg/landgrab/trials.go` runs a number of "trials" per attacker and then does some averages/etc on the results.
 The number of trials it runs per attacker is a function of how long it takes to get "confident" (which is why the trials go up as you increase attackers, because there's more variability), but it always runs at least 100 trials.

-The code runs in parallel as fast as it possibly can, so if you enter a large number like `./landgrab 100` you'll probably see a noticeable slowdown in your computer.
-Simply run `ctrl+c` to kill it.
+The code runs in parallel as fast as it possibly can, so if you enter a large number like `./landgrab 100` you might see a noticeable slowdown in your computer/fans start to turn on.
+Simply run `ctrl+c` (or equivalent) to kill it.

-It doesn't have any temp files or anything to cleanup, so always safe to stop it.
+It doesn't have any temp files or anything to cleanup, so always safe to stop it midway.